Low-Cost Payment Solutions For Small Businesses

 Will you keep my information private?

-We practice Privacy by Default® at Northwest, and this practice extends to our credit card processing consultation service.
+We practice Privacy by Default® at Northwest, and this practice extends to our payment processing service.
 We won’t share a scrap of information with any processors until you decide you’re ready to submit an application.

 Even then, the business information we gather from you and share with the processor is limited—covering basic details like your business name and location, contact information, sales estimates, and business type.
 The truly significant disclosures—your business financials, credit check, and so on—get handled directly by the processor’s underwriting department.